Taylor/Maclaurin Series & Power Series of ln(1+x)

 Finding Crazy-High Derivatives Without Differentiating

-This is where things get amazing.
-Suppose we want the 2025th derivative of \(\ln(1+x)\) at \(x = 0\).
+As an illustration, suppose we seek the 2025th derivative of \(\ln(1+x)\) at \(x = 0\).

 \[\ln(1+x) = x - \frac{x^2}{2} + \frac{x^3}{3} - \frac{x^4}{4} + \cdots\]